isomerpages/moe-xinminpri/_departments/Aesthetics.md

 ### **Aesthetics Curriculum Focus to develop Xinminites to be artists and musicians**

+Our curriculum aims to:

-* Equipped with Visual Inquiry Skills (Art) and Musical Skills (Listening, Creating & Performing)
+* Equip students with Visual Inquiry Skills (Art) and Musical Skills (Listening, Creating and Performing)

-* Imbued with awareness, appreciation and respect for various art forms and cultures (Visual Art & Music)
+* Cultivate awareness, appreciation and respect for diverse art forms and cultures through Visual Art and Music

-* Working collaboratively with peers in art and music making
+* Develop collaborative art and music-making experiences among peers

 Through Art & Music lessons and programmes, our mission is to nurture a passion for the Arts in every child.
 Besides learning specific skills, the activities provide students with opportunities to become innovative collaborators (e.g. creating melodies or designing art pieces in groups).